ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 The _Collection_ type behaves as a regular collection in Forest Admin.
 You can select records, trigger actions, filter and so on.

 The _Relationship_ type lets you visualize your has-many relationships.
 To make it work, you need to use another workspace component as the source.
-Let's say you have a user collection, and on user can have multiple documents.
+Let's say you have a user collection, and one user can have multiple documents.
 You can use a search component to search for a user, and use the _Collection Relationship_ component to list all the documents of a selected user.

-For the 2 types of collection component, you can do the followings (independently from the regular collection settings):
+For the 2 types of collection components, you can do the following (independently from the regular collection settings):

 - Add a custom filter on the collection
 - Add a custom sorting field and sorting order
 - Customize the displayed columns
 - Reorder the displayed columns
-- Disabled the search, or the actions for this component
+- Disable the search, or the actions for this component

 {% hint style="info" %}
-You can use this component as a source for other component ([Field](./#field-component), [Link](./#link-component), [Text](./#text-component)) or use it in filters.
+You can use this component as a source for other components ([Field](./#field-component), [Link](./#link-component), [Text](./#text-component)) or use it in filters.
 {% endhint %}

 ### Inbox Component